Internal Security Act (Singapore): History and developments

-When Singapore joined the Federation of Malaya in 1963, the Malayan ISA was extended to Singapore.
-The Act was retained in Singapore even after its separation from Malaysia in 1965.
-The current version of the Act is known as Chapter 143 of the 1985 Revised Edition.
 In September 2011, the debate over whether the ISA should be retained was re-opened after Malaysia announced that it was considering repealing the ISA.
-Prime Minister Najib Razak stated that the Act would be abolished and replaced by new laws to safeguard peace and order.
+Malaysian prime minister Najib Razak stated that the Act would be abolished and replaced by new laws to safeguard peace and order.
 The ISA was finally replaced and repealed by the Security Offences (Special Measures) Act 2012 on 31 July 2012 in Malaysia.
+The legitimacy and relevance of the ISA were subsequently debated by former ISA detainees, the Singapore government, and others.
+On 18 October 2011, Singaporean politician Janil Puthucheary stated in Parliament that although he was uncomfortable with detention without trial, he believed national security should take priority.
+However, he did support including stronger protections against the Act's misuse and discussing it more openly.